 Another obvious ensemble is to run the dispersion simulation with different meteorological data files.
 There is no one-click option through the GUI.
 Each simulation must be configured manually, but the GUI can be used to analyze the products.
 For this example, we will run the full simulation.
-Start by retrieving the previously saved captex_control.txt
+After pressing Reset, start by retrieving the previously saved captex_control.txt

 - Before running the first simulation, open the Setup Run / Grid Menu and change the output file name from hysplit2.bin to hysplit2.001.
 The suffix will be manually incremented with each new simulation, following the same procedure used in the automated ensemble scripts.